ioam/topographica/doc/User_Manual/publishing.rst

 Of course, it is possible to grab a screenshot of the Model Editor window as well, but this is not recommended because the result will have jagged lines, jagged text, and will usually be a much larger file than necessary.

 Once you have an Encapsulated PostScript image, you can convert it to PDF for use in a document using ``epstopdf`` (free) or Adobe Acrobat Distiller (expensive).
+You can also load it into a vector drawing program like Inkscape (free) to edit it, e.g. to add extra labels or to change the fonts.

 Preference Map plots
 ^^^^^^^^^^^^^^^^^^^^